The contest is now closed. Thanks for your submissions! Winners will be contacted in mid-September.

 - Your work must not have appeared anywhere in print or online previously.

-- We have received questions about whether mature themes can be addressed in entries.
-We welcome the honest exploration of issues that matter to teens, but reserve the right to decide if overly explicit situations or gratuitous violence is not suitable for the 12-18 audience.
+- You are allowed to address mature themes, but we reserve the right to decide if overly explicit situations or gratuitous violence is not suitable for the 12-18 audience.

 - Entries must meet the criteria stated above (e.g., word count, page size, online submission).